 Contact Our Experienced Business Litigation Attorneys in Manhattan

 Levy Goldenberg LLP, New York’s leading commercial litigation firm, has an impressive track record representing businesses and individuals in business divorces.
-Commercial litigation involves complex factual and legal issues, and an unfavorable outcome can jeopardize your business.
+Commercial litigation involves complex factual and legal issues, and an unfavorable judgement can jeopardize your business.
 The best way to protect your interests is to have the informed representation Levy Goldenberg provides.
 Contact our Manhattan office today to get started with a seasoned commercial litigation attorney.

 Levy Goldenberg LLP represents businesses in commercial litigation throughout New York, including Manhattan, Kings, Queens, Nassau, Suffolk, and Westchester Counties.